 A version of this article first appeared on the TWC.edu website.

-Demonstrating your leadership skills through work, volunteer, internship, extracurricular and/or community activities will make you stand out as an applicant on your resume.
+Demonstrating your leadership skills through work, volunteer, internship, extracurricular and/or community activities will help you stand out as an applicant on your resume.
 And don’t forget to add any awards and other recognition that will illustrate excellence.

 Here are some tips as you prepare your resume for the Foreign Affairs IT Fellowship application.